If you’re wondering about the most important vitamins & supplements to take, here are some top picks.

-A lot of people like to say we don’t need supplements.
-Then a lot of people say we do.
-Which casts a huge cloud of dissonance across a topic jam-packed with options.
+A lot of people like to say we don’t need supplements, then a lot of people say we do, which casts a huge cloud of dissonance across a topic jam-packed with options.
+So what’s a person to do?
+Should you take them?
+Should you not?
+And and if so, which ones?
+After all, supplements can be expensive, and who wants to waste their money?

 Cautionary Notes

-Dr. Jeffrey Millstein, a physician at Penn Internal Medicine, says that “In addition to a healthy diet, there is evidence that some supplements can benefit your overall well-being with little to no risk.”
-Included in his calculation are vitamins A, B, C, D, and E, calcium, zinc, and omega-3 fatty acids.
+Dr. Jeffrey Millstein, a physician at Penn Internal Medicine, says that “In addition to a healthy diet, there is evidence that some supplements can benefit your overall well-being with little to no risk,” including vitamins A, B, C, D, and E, calcium, zinc, and omega-3 fatty acids.
+One report notes widespread deficiencies in A, C, E, and magnesium, while others highlight B12, omega-3 fatty acids, calcium, and iodine.

 Percentage of Americans with Common Micronutrient Deficiencies